Sontec based Mastering EQ

 The only thing I missed was more control over the sidechain filtering, so I decided to built myself a nice and neat sidechain frequency selector with full options.
 Besides 8 different HPF frequencies (default is 74hz) I also implemented the API THRUST® circuit in Med and Hi mode, which I also loved in a long gone GSSL compressor I built years back.
 This circuit, according to API, is used for ‘a chest-hitting, punchy bottom end’ which is indeed true, it can give power to the lowend by simply leaving it alone but sill taking care of the mids and highs.
 You can never have enough control over your compression can’t you? 🙂

 The D-AOC is an optical tube compressor with a ‘set and forget’ functionality.
 The original design was done by Analag from the GroupDIY board and was later modified to be more flexible.
-I did my own version of this nice, transparant compressor with Lundahl input and output transformers and we used only the best Mullard tubes.
+I did my own version of this nice, transparant compressor with Lundahl input and output transformers and Mullard tubes.

-For mastering you will need total recall, so I made it with stepped switches and also added 3 curve-modes.
-The original design was done with one vactrol per channel, this version has 4 matched in total for better response.
+For mastering recall is a must, so I used stepped switches and I also modified it to have 3 curve-modes by using multiple vactrols.
 It works great on acoustical music and it adds a nice distinguished tube and transformer sound.
 I love this green beast!

 When pushed hard the tubes and transformers really add something massive to the lowend and also the highs can really sparkle and shine.
 It’s punchy and wild, but it can also do it’s job really subtle and just add a bit of character which you simply can not get with plugins.
 While most compressors go to 10 or some go to 11, this one goes louder, it goes to 11 and a half.. 😉 That is why I named it, the Mu666.